oracle-livelabs/apex/proof-of-concept/installing-sample-datasets/installing-sample-tables.md

 ## Introduction

-In this lab, you will learn to install sample tables and views from Sample Datasets.
-This particular sample dataset is a collection of project status, projects, project milestones, tasks, to Dos, task links, project comments used to manage the Project efficiently.
-Then, you will learn how to create Generative AI Services that you will use to create the Application, generate SQL queries and build a Chatbot.
+In this lab, you learn to install sample tables and views from Sample Datasets.
+This particular sample dataset is a collection of project status, projects, project milestones, tasks, To-Dos, task links, project comments used to manage the Projects efficiently.
+Then, you learn how to configure Generative AI Services that you will use to create the Application, generate SQL queries and build a Chatbot.
 Make sure you have a secure key to access Open AI or Cohere GenAI Services.

 Estimated Time: 15 minutes